mvellandi/boot-rocks/README.md

 2. Sets up Node.js, installs dependencies, and builds the project
 3. Deploys built files to GitHub Pages using the `peaceiris/actions-gh-pages` action

-## Marketing
-The campaign launched on multiple social platforms on a staggered schedule.
-This included at least 10 posts for each video section with corresponding content.
-Text was customized to be personal, advocacy-orietend, address the video topic at large, mention relevant individuals, and include hashtags mostly related to software engineering.
-The end of each video included a call-to-action (CTA).

-To maximize viewability and attention on all devices and platforms, social clips had a 1:1 AR (square format) and included an animated intro for 2.5 seconds and large subtitles, as social platforms autoplay videos without sound.
-Second, because platforms place a video differently in relation to the text content, and may not allow clickable links, three variation were made to the outro CTA.

-1. "...link above": LinkedIn, X, BlueSky
-2. "...link below": YouTube Shorts
-3. "learn more URL": Instagram, Reels, TikTok, Threads

-While YouTube Shorts doesn't allow clickable links, they allow publishers to select related video links specially highlighted in the UI below the video, so audiences stay on the platform longer.
-All 10 clips were published simultaneously on YouTube Shorts and sequentially linked.

-The full 7-minute video was later published on platforms where widescreen is acceptable, including YouTube, LinkedIn, BlueSky, X, and Threads.

 ## Analytics
 [Dub.co](https://dub.co): creating and tracking inbound links from social media posts to the Boot Rocks website, Boot.dev (website, podcast, YouTube), my (Mario Vellandi) website, and the project information page in my portfolio.

 [Plausible Analytics](https://plausible.io): tracking website traffic including page views, unique visitors, and referral sources.
 Added as a script to the HTML head.

+## Marketing
+The campaign launched on LinkedIn, Twitter, and Bluesky using a staggered schedule.
+This included at least 10 posts for each video section with corresponding content.
+The end of each video includes a call-to-action "Reason #X and 7 others at the link above", tied to tracking links.
+Post hashtags were used as space allowed.

+As a personal project that seemed like sponsored content, for each post I briefly explained my motivations, which tools were used, and mentioned the accounts from Boot.dev, its founder, associated teachers, and thanked various people for inspiration and support.